michael-gh1/Addons-And-Tools-For-Blender-miHoYo-Shaders/setup_wizard/README.md

         * Hide EffectMesh (gets deleted in a later step) and EyeStar
         * Add 'UV1' UV Map to ALL meshes (I think the important one is just Body though?)
         * Resets the location and rotation bones in pose mode and sets the armature into an A-pose (this is is done because we import with `force_connect_children`)
+        * Connect the Normal Map if the texture exists for the character model
     * Select the folder that contains the character model and textures. **It is assumed that the textures for the character are also in this folder.**
 2. Delete Empties
     * This step deletes Empty type objects in the scene